JackTschetter/Fuzzing-with-AFL-and-Heap-Attacks/README.md

 ## About

 Lab developed for teaching about a fuzzing tool called AFL.
 Using AFL to find interesting crashing inputs of programs, and try out some attacker techniques related to heap vulnerabilities.
-To be precise I taught on AFL++ a more recent forked version.
+To be precise I taught on AFL++ a more recent forked version.<br>

+In this lab I started out by walking my students through a contrived example based on a text adventure game.
+Then moved on to increasingly realistic programs.
+Mixed in are two sample programs to try heap related manipulations.

 ---